ZiHG/Cancer-Prediction/README.md

 **Data Size: 699 records**

 This dataset has 699 records, each record representing a different case of breast cancer.
 Each case is described with 11 attributes: attribute 1 represents case id, attributes 2-10 represent various physiological characteristics, and attribute 11 represents the type (benign or malignant).
-The dataset has several 16 records with missing values
+The dataset has several (16) records with missing values

-### **Modeling Process:**

-1. Data Cleasing
-2. Modeling
-3. Model Evaluation
-4. Model Interpretation